vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 ## 3) Data processing and alignment

 The pipeline for producing .bam map files from fastq sequencing files.
-For each map to produce, one fastq file is needed for single-end mapping while two files (one for the first mate and one for the second mate sequencing) are required for pair-end mapping.
+For each map to produce, one fastq file is needed for single-end mapping while two files (one for the first mate and one for the second mate sequencing) are required for paired-end mapping.
 The input files may used in a compressed `.gz` archive.

 ### 3.1) Read trimming

 The [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) tool is used to trim the reads.
-The command is different between single-end and pair-end applications.
+The command is different between single-end and paired-end applications.

 **Example single-end trimmomatic command:**